Proficiency in English is essential for academic success at Morrison Academy.

 - Students in grades 6-12 whose English ability is more than one grade level below average will be ineligible for admittance.
 These applicants may test again after 6 months if space is available.

-- Each applicant has only three chances to pass admissions tests.
+- Each applicant has only three chances to take admissions tests.